-The content of all acts of collective worship is considered carefully to ensure relevance and suitability for the ages, aptitudes and backgrounds of all pupils.

-Termly planning sheets (Included in the appendix) list themes, special occasions and events, but there is flexibility to allow the inclusion of current and topical issues.
-Weekly planning and recording sheets (Included in the appendix), enable the monitoring and evaluation of acts of worship.
+The content of collective worship is considered carefully to ensure relevance and suitability for the ages, aptitudes and backgrounds of all pupils.
+A yearly overview (Appendix 1) list themes, special occasions and events, but there is flexibility to allow the inclusion of current and topical issues.
+A termly overview is available in both staff rooms.

-Visitors are welcome to lead collective worship from time to time and are given guidance (Included in the appendix) on our worship policy.
+Visitors are welcome to lead collective worship from time to time and are given guidance on our worship policy.
 Leaders from faiths within the area help us to increase the pupils' awareness, promote respect and raise the esteem of the pupils who belong to these faiths.
-(See section 4 of this document for 'Visitor Guidance')
+At times pupils are encouraged to plan and deliver collective worship.